erikalbuquerque/ErikAlbuquerque/README.md

  <br />

  <left>
-  <p>🙋‍♂️ About me: I like technology, LoL, RPGs in general, series, I love electronic music and a mug of coffee that I can't miss.
+  <p>🙋‍♂️ About me: I like technology, animals, games, series, I love electronic music and a mug of coffee that I can't miss.
   </p>
  </left>